Pay Traffic Ticket in ColoradoPage OverviewSUMMARY: How to Pay a Colorado Traffic Ticket

-Paying your traffic ticket is an admission of guilt and that you have agreed to waive your right to appear in court to challenge the charge.
+In Colorado, paying your traffic ticket is an admission of guilt and an agreement to waive your right to appear in court to fight the charge.

-Depending on the severity of the infraction, admitting guilt in the form of a payment means you have been convicted.
-Upon conviction, the court notifies the Motor Vehicle Division which means:
+Depending on the severity of your traffic violation, admitting guilt in the form of a payment means you have been convicted.
+Upon conviction, the court notifies the CO Division of Motor Vehicles (DMV), which means:

-- You may be assessed points on your driving record; read more on Colorado’s Points System page
+- You may be assessed points on your driving record; read more on our Points System page.

-- Possible loss of job if maintaining a clean driving record is a job requirement
+- Possible loss of job, if maintaining a clean CO driving record is a job requirement.

-Be sure to read both sides of your ticket.
-On it you will find your court date, court location and fine amount.
-If you decide to pay without contesting the ticket, you must submit payment to the Motor Vehicle Division.
+Be sure to read both sides of your Colorado traffic ticket.
+On it, you will find your court date, court location, and fine amount.
+If you decide to pay without fighting the ticket, you must submit payment to the CO DMV.

 Depending on your county, you may have the option to pay your traffic ticket online.
-If that's the case be sure you check out the last two sections on this page. they cover info on checking your driving record and saving money on your auto insurance.
-These are two places you want to pay attention to after getting a traffic ticket.
+If that's the case be sure you check out the last two sections on this page.
+They cover info on checking your Colorado driving record and saving money on your auto insurance.

-If you're convicted of a traffic violation (parking excluded) while holding a commercial driver's license (CDL), you must, by law, notify your employer.
-This applies to all vehicles, including your own car.
+If you're convicted of a CO traffic violation (parking tickets excluded) while holding a commercial driver's license (CDL), you must, by law, notify your employer.
+This applies to all vehicles, including your own personal car.

-You always have the right to plead not guilty and challenge your ticket in court.
+You always have the right to plead "not guilty" and challenge your traffic ticket in court.
 A strong defense could lead to the dismissal of some or all of the charges.
-Learn more in our Fighting Your Traffic Ticket section.
+Learn more by reading our Fighting Your Traffic Ticket page.

 Traffic tickets in Colorado are handled by county and municipality.
-So if you're ticketed in Clear Creek county you must settle the ticket with Clear Creek county, even if you reside elsewhere across the state.
-The court contact information will be posted on your citation.
+So, if you're ticketed in Clear Creek county, you must settle the ticket with Clear Creek county, even if you reside elsewhere in the state.
+The court contact information will be posted on your CO traffic citation.

-If you can't find your citation and don't remember in which county or town you were ticketed, find help in our Lost Traffic Ticket page or scroll down to the next section.
+If you can't find your traffic ticket and don't remember in which county or town you were ticketed, find help on our Lost Traffic Ticket page or scroll down to the next section.

 If you're unclear about the fine or court date posted on your ticket, visit the county's website.
 You'll find, at the very least, contact numbers to call to help with your questions.
 Since each county handles ticket procedures differently, be sure to visit the website for the county you were ticketed.

-Colorado does not offer a point removal option.
-However, taking a driver improvement course will help refresh you on CO traffic laws that could prevent you from getting pulled over again.
+Colorado does not offer a point-removal option.
+However, completing a driver improvement course will help refresh you on CO traffic laws that could prevent you from getting pulled over again.
 The other benefit is an auto insurance discount.

 Periodically monitor your driving record for accuracy.
-This is especially important after receiving a traffic citation.
-Erroneously added points could adversely affect your car insurance rates.
-For more information on traffic violations and points visit our detailing Colorado's point system.
+This is especially important after receiving a CO traffic ticket.
+Wrongly added points could adversely affect your car insurance rates.
+For more information on traffic violations and points, please visit our page about Colorado's point system.

-After paying your citation fine and examining your driving record, contact your auto insurance company about any possible rate hikes.
+After paying your traffic ticket fine and examining your CO driving record, contact your auto insurance company about any possible rate hikes.
 Should your premiums jump when it comes time to renew, consider comparing auto insurance rates online.Other Topics in This Section